Analysis | What can the U.S. do to stop Russia?

 On Wednesday, Zelensky asked for the U.S. to target all Russian politicians who don’t oppose Putin, which is currently not in the cards for the U.S.

 Zelensky also said all American companies should leave Russia.
-“Leave their market, immediately,” Zelensky commanded, “because it is flooded with our blood.”
+“Leave their market, immediately,” Zelensky requested, “because it is flooded with our blood.”

 That isn’t really up to the U.S. government.
-But many, if not most, major U.S. companies have already cut their ties with Russia, seeing both PR and financial risks in staying in the country: McDonald’s, Starbucks, Coca-Cola, Pepsi Co., Apple, Netflix, Visa, Mastercard are all ending or suspending their operations.
+But many, if not most, major U.S. companies have already cut ties with Russia, seeing both public relations and financial risks in staying in the country: McDonald’s, Starbucks, Coca-Cola, Pepsi Co., Apple, Netflix, Visa and Mastercard are all ending or suspending their operations.

 Caroline Anders contributed to this report.